efcore/EFCore.FSharp/GETTING_STARTED.md

 ## Create the model

 1. Create a file for our model e.g. `BloggingModel.fs` and add it to the project (`.fsproj`) file
 1. Paste in the following content.
-Note that our record type is marked `CLIMutable`, and that we initialise our DbSet using `Unchecked.defaultof`
+Note that our record type is marked `CLIMutable`, and that our DbSet has a backing field and is initialised with the `DefaultValue` attribute.

     ```fsharp
     module BloggingModel